salesforce/apollo/README.md

 Myself, I find that I have to first select the top level Apollo.app module, and then Menu -> Run As -> Maven generate sources (or the equivalent in your IDE).
 This *should* generate all the sources required for every submodule, so...

 Feel free to generate issues and such and I will look into it as I do want this to be flawless and a good experience.
 I know that's impossible, but it undoubtedly can be made better, and PRs are of course a thing.

+Note that also, for inexplicable reasons, Eclipse Maven will determine it needs to invalidate the _grpc_ generated code and will thus need to be regenerated.
+I'm trying to figure out the heck is going on, but when this happens please simply regenerate by selecting the _grpc_ module and performing: Menu -> Run As -> Maven generate sources (or the equivalent in your IDE).

 ## Metrics
 Apollo uses Dropwizard Metrics and these are available for Fireflies, Reliable Broadcast, Ethereal and CHOAM.